fedspendingtransparency/openbeta/_concepts/contract-summary.md

 headline: Contract Award Summary

 copy:
   - text: Below is an idea on how to display data for a specific contract.
 Please take a look and give us your feedback in the discussion section at the bottom of each tab.
-Visit the Contract Summary Live Prototype <a class="usa-cta" href="../contract-summary">contract summary</a> to see how the page works.

 discussion_title: "Discussion suggestions:"

 discussion_bullet_points: